 Your hip is one of your largest weight-bearing joints.
 It’s there to support you whether you’re standing in place or walking from one errand to the next.
 Unfortunately, hip pain is an all too common complaint – especially as you get older.
 Anything affecting one of the joint’s many components — whether it’s the bones, muscles, joints, or tendons located in or around the hip area — can cause hip discomfort.
 The pain you experience in your hip can also radiate to other parts of your body, such as down your thigh or in your groin.

 If your hip pain lasts longer than a few days, it’s time to call the orthopedic specialists at NJ Spine and Wellness.
-We can assess your condition and come up with a treatment plan that addresses your painful symptoms, so you can get on the road to full recovery.
+We can assess your condition and develop a treatment plan that addresses your painful symptoms so you can get on the road to full recovery.

 - Hip fractures

-Depending on what’s causing your discomfort, the compassionate and caring doctors at NJ Spine and Wellness will recommend an individualized treatment approach along with pain management techniques.
+Depending on what’s causing your discomfort, the doctors at NJ Spine and Wellness will recommend an individualized treatment approach along with pain management techniques.
 In general, we provide conservative treatment options first, including:

 Our team offers a comprehensive variety of pain management options ranging from conservative techniques to advanced procedures.

 Physical therapy can help strengthen the muscles surrounding the hip to reduce pain, improve range of motion and increase flexibility.